trouble1fake/harness-core/README.md

    ```
    export BUILD_PURPOSE=DEVELOPMENT
    ```

+5. Disconnect from the VPN before running the following command

-4. Go to `portal` directory and run
+6. Go to `portal` directory and run

     `mvn clean install -DskipTests`

     `bazel build :all`

-5. If Global Search is not required:
+7. If Global Search is not required:

     Install and start MongoDB Docker Image (v4.2):
     ```